| Fishing boats at sunset |

 boats, are often berthed in front of the base.
 There is a navy

-hospital, barracks for single personal, and family housing as well.
+hospital, barracks for single personnel, and family housing as well.

-Frequently the enlisted personal can be seen exercising, practicing
+Frequently, the enlisted personnel can be seen exercising, practicing

 drills, or doing maintenance chores at the base.